Images by Benjamin Mathers Photography.

 A ruined gothic tower, with its wrought iron fireplace, made for a stunning backdrop for our models in their hand crafted gowns by local couturier Katrine Mogensen.
 Katrine specialises in bespoke gowns that infuse the romance of the pre-Raphaelites into soft, elegant designs.
 Her signature look is very ethereal and romantic using delicate fabrics and handmade detailing such as fabric flowers and French lace, all created and finished by hand.
 These bespoke gowns added a uniqueness to the shoot and a luxurious feel.
 There were four dresses that Katrine created for us, a demure lace jacket and a vintage, full length veil.

-The stationery suite from Sugar and Spice Designs was created in delicate pinks and florals to complement our flower arrangements and the overall classic beauty of the shoot.
+The stationery suite from White Olive Design Studio was created in delicate pinks and florals to complement our flower arrangements and the overall classic beauty of the shoot.
 Jacquie designed place cards, menus, invitations and hand-wrote envelopes for us.

 The reclaimed yew tree swing made a perfect setting to display the full array of sweet treats from Sugar Buttons.
 Show-stopping cakes balanced on the swing is a highlight of this shoot.
 With gilded tiers, pink marble icing, delicate white ruffles, cupcakes, mini donuts and cake pots, the dessert swing was a plethora of sweetness in candy pink hues.